 For some more pasta ideas, check out our:

-- 2 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- 1 medium onion finely chopped
+- 1 onion chopped

-- 1 medium carrot finely chopped
+- 1 carrot chopped

 - 2 cloves garlic minced